ITBE-Lab/MA/README.md

 ## Python Integration

-> **Python Integration is an optional feature of MA.** By default MA is built without Python support.
+> **Python Integration is an optional feature of MA.**

+MA is built with Python support, if cmake can locate a valid python installation (at least version 3.5).
-The Python integration of MA is done via [Boost.Python](https://www.boost.org/ "Boost.Python").
+The Python integration of MA is done via [pybind11](https://github.com/pybind/pybind11 "pybind11").
-So, it is necessary to have a boost deployment with Python3 support.
-If there is Boost.Python support, then `make` can be called with `WITH_PYTHON=1`.
-The folder *MA* of the repository contains a Python3 module `MA` that incorporates the aligner.
-The Python3 module relies on the shared library *libMA.so*.
 Alignments using the Python integration can be done without a computational penalty, since Python is only responsible for an initial C++-module coupling, while all actual computations are done within the C++-modules.
 The idea is similar to the one used in the context of [TensorFlow](https://www.tensorflow.org "TensorFlow").

 ## Getting Started
 MA is currently still in an evaluation and testing process.
 Feedback about bugs is highly welcomed.
-The below procedure was checked on a fresh *Debian 9.4 Stretch* with the following additional packages installed: `git`, `make` and `build-essential`.
+The below procedure was checked on a fresh *Debian 9.4 Stretch* with the following additional packages installed: `git`, `cmake`, `make` and `build-essential`.
 ### Installation

- Get the github clone and call make.
-(Available make switches are documented below):
+Get the github clone and use cmake (at least version 3.8) for building.
+On Unix-like platforms, this can be done via:

     git clone https://github.com/ITBE-Lab/MA
     cd MA
+    mkdir build
+    cmake ..
     make

-Possible Makefile switches:

-- WITH_PYTHON=1\
-    MA compiles as a shared library, which can be imported in Python.
-    The MA executable is dynamically linked to the shared library, so the folder comprising the shared library must be added to LD_LIBRARY_PATH.
-    This options requires that $(BOOST_ROOT), $(PYTHON_INCLUDE) and $(PYTHON_LIB) are correctly set.
-    *Tested using boost 1.65.1 (with the Boost.Python library) and Python3.*

-- DEBUG=1\
-    Compiles MA without optimizations and with assertions enabled.
-Further, there are multiple self-checks during runtime.
-The debug mode is primarily for bug hunting.

-- NO_SSE=1\
-    Compiles MA without SIMD (sse4.1) instructions.
-This will result in much worse runtimes and should therefore only be enabled if the underlying hardware does not support sse4.1.
+On Microsoft Windows MA can be build via the cmake support of Microsoft Visual Studio 2017. \
+MA is available as command line tool and as graphical user interface application.
+The GUI version is build additionally to the comand line version, if cmake can find support for wxWidgets.

 ### First Steps ...
 Test your installation with:

-    ./ma -h
+    ./maCMD -h

 You should see the help screen of MA.